A parallel algorithm for solving linear parabolic evolution equations: Introduction

 \section{Introduction}

 This paper deals with solving parabolic evolution equations in a time-parallel fashion using tensor-product discretizations.
-Time-parallel algorithms for solving parabolic evolution equations have seen a renewed interest over the last few decades, following the enormous increase in parallel computing power.
+Time-parallel algorithms for solving parabolic evolution equations have become a focal point following the enormous increase in parallel computing power.
 Spatial parallelism is a ubiquitous component in large-scale computations, but when spatial parallelism is exhausted, parallelization of the time axis is of interest.
-This axis is different however, as for evolution problems, there is a \emph{causality principle}: the solution later in time is affected, even determined, by the solution earlier in time, but not the other way around.
-Any algorithm wanting to parallelize in time must therefore take this special property into account.

-Time-stepping methods first discretize the problem in space, and then solve the arising system of coupled ODEs sequentially.
+Time-stepping methods first discretize the problem in space, and then solve the arising system of coupled ODEs sequentially, immediately revealing a primary source of difficulty for time-parallel computation.

 Alternatively, one can solve simultaneously in space \emph{and} time.
-Originally introduced in \cite{Babuska1989a,Babuska1990a}, these space-time methods are very flexible: some can guarantee quasi-best approximations \cite{Andreev2013,Devaud2018,Fuhrer2019,Steinbach2020a} or drive adaptive routines \cite{Meidner2007,Schwab2009}.
+Originally introduced in \cite{Babuska1989a,Babuska1990a}, these space-time methods are very flexible: some can guarantee quasi-best approximations, meaning that their error is proportional to that of the best approximation from the trial space \cite{Andreev2013,Devaud2018,Fuhrer2019,Steinbach2020a}, or drive adaptive routines \cite{Steinbach2018,Rekatsinas2019}.
 Many are especially well-suited for time-parallel computation \cite{Gander2014,Neumuller2019}.
 Since the first significant contribution to time-parallel algorithms~\cite{Nievergelt1964} in 1964, many methods suitable for parallel computation have surfaced; see the review~\cite{Gander2015}.